UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 $AzureStackRole = "<output form="azurestackrole" name="result2" style="display: inline;">Owner</output>"

-# Create Azure Stack Environment so that you can log in to it
+# Create Azure Stack Environment so that you can$$ log in to it
 Add-AzureRmEnvironment -Name "AzureStackUser" -ArmEndpoint $ArmEndpoint

 # Create your Azure Stack Admin (Subscription Owner) credentials